Ab initio calculations of quantum light-matter interactions in general electromagnetic environments: Theory and Methodology

+As discussed in Ref. \cite{flick2019light} it is possible to calculate the oscillator strengths of the coupled system in terms of the eigenvectors and eigenvalues of Eq.~\ref{eq:theory-lr:generalized-casida} and these fully describe the linear response of the coupled light-matter system.
+In this work, we characterize the response of the system using the oscillator strengths of the electronic polarizability, $f_I$.
+For the transition between the many body ground state $\Psi_0$ and the excited state $\Psi_I$ the oscillator strength is formally given in terms of the transition dipole matrix element as $f_I = \frac{2}{3}\omega_I\sum_{i=1}^3|\bra{\Psi_0}e r_i \ket{\Psi_I}|^2$.
+Importantly, we note that even in the presence of quantum light-matter interaction, these oscillator strengths still fulfill the $f$-sum rule $\sum_I f_I = N_e$~\cite{flick2019light}, where $N_e$ denotes the number of electrons.
+The excitation spectrum is then characterized by the strength function~\cite{flick2019light},

-where $f_I$ is the oscillator strengths, and $I$ runs over the many-body excitations of the coupled light-matter (polaritonic) system.
-We emphasize that in this work we do not apply any broadening to the spectra and that the width of the peaks is determined completely by the electromagnetic environment.
+where the sum index $I$ runs over the many-body excitations of the coupled light-matter (polaritonic) system.
+We further emphasize that in this work we do not apply any broadening to the spectra and that the width of the peaks is determined completely by the electromagnetic environment.
 This highlights a further advantage of using the QEDFT-MQED combination, namely that this provides a natural description of the transition linewidths as they relate to decay induced by the electromagnetic environment.
 This is relevant beyond cavity QED settings and paves the way towards TDDFT without artificial linewidths.